Shriram-Nagarajan/Shriram-Nagarajan/README.md

 - 👋 Hi, I’m Shriram
-- 👀 I’m interested in Java, React, Electron and Node
+- 👀 I’m interested in Java, React and Node
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on Open source projects in Java
+- 💞️ I’m looking to collaborate on Open source projects in Solidity
 - 📫 How to reach me nshriram4895@gmail.com